-In this space, the EASINESS 3 is #2 on price and #1 on being lightweight which is remarkable given the robust construction and refined appearance.
-It’s only 2.3kg in the M size: backpack and harness.
+In its class, the EASINESS 3 is surprisingly not the most expensive and one of the lightest, which is remarkable given the robust construction and refined appearance.
+It’s only 2.3 kg in the M size: rucksack and harness.
 On your back it will make your paragliding kit appear to be as compact as a hiker’s bag.
 But what’s it like to use, down on the ground and up in the air?
 We put it to the test to find out…

 Advance EASINESS 3: Key features